 The patient can expect a more youthful and rested appearance to the forehead and upper eyelids.

-Dr. Waldman performs most forehead lifts in his Accredited in Office Surgical Facility under local anesthesia with monitored intravenous sedation.
+Dr. Waldman performs most forehead lifts in his In- Office, fully-accredited AAAASF Surgical Facility under local anesthesia with monitored intravenous sedation.
 Skilled nursing care is available to assist you following your forehead lift or other aesthetic procedure.

 While facelifts can be performed under either general or local anesthesia, Dr. Waldman prefers to use local anesthesia (with monitored anesthesia care with intravenous sedation) whenever possible.
 Some people refer to this as “twilight” anesthesia.

-The patient will return home with head wrapped in dressings, which are usually removed on the first or second day after surgery.
-Initial discomfort is easily controlled with oral medication and sutures are removed within 10 days.
+The patient will return home with their head wrapped in dressings, which are usually removed on the first or second day after surgery.
+Initial discomfort is easily controlled with oral medication, and sutures are removed within 10 days.
 Most of the swelling and bruising is gone in 7-10 days.

 Dr. Waldman will discuss camouflage techniques that both men and women can use to disguise the temporary bruising and swelling that occurs following all forehead lifts.